PhantomVRTranslate/PhantomVR/README.md

 ### NPM *(Primary MVP)*

-We want component library that can be bundled into an npm for developers to use.
+We want a component library that can be bundled into an npm for developers to use.
 This module will give developers the tools they need to get started with React VR without worrying about the details.

 #### Nonexhaustive list of components: